Covid 19 coronavirus changes Ngāti Whātua plans: first commercial residential subdivision rising

 The business plan for the Oneoneroa housing project is not to discount for Ngāti Whātua iwi, as it did in its first scheme on Kupe St in Ōrākei: "Our aim is to make a normal commercial return, rather than giving discounts to individual iwi members," Donnelly said.

 Loans were provided to Ngāti Whātua Ōrākei members to assist them to buy affordable homes in Kāinga Tuatahi (first place).
-There, about 12 run-down state houses were demolished to make way for the 30-home communal scheme near Orākei Marae at Takaparawha or Bastion Point.
+There, about 12 run-down state houses were demolished to make way for the 30-home communal scheme near Orākei Marae at Takaparawha, or Bastion Pt.

 Nor is Ngāti Whātua retaining land ownership, as it did with the Wakakura block at Ngataringa Bay, which it bought for about $10m and has now leased to Ryman Healthcare for 150 years.
 At Oneoneroa, freehold titles are being sold.